Rational curves on fibered Calabi-Yau manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm:applic}}

-In this section, after collecting all the essential ingredients, we prove Theorem \ref{thm:applic}.
-Two standard tools to produce rational curves on a smooth projective variety are the uniruledness of the exceptional loci (see Kawamata's Theorem \ref{thm:kaw}) and the logarithmic version of the Cone Theorem (see for instance \cite[Theorem 7-2-2]{Mat92}).
+In this section, after collecting all the essential ingredients, we prove Theorem \ref{thm:applic}, namely, the existence of rational curves on Calabi--Yau manifolds admitting a fibration onto a curve whose general fibers are abelian varieties.
+Two standard tools to produce rational curves on a smooth projective variety are the uniruledness of the exceptional loci (see Kawamata's Theorem \ref{thm:kaw} above) and the logarithmic version of the Cone Theorem.
 We combine them in the following lemma (vaguely inspired by the key lemma in \cite{Wil89}).

-\begin{lemma} Let $X$ be a Calabi--Yau manifold such that there exists $D$ a non-ample divisor on $X$ satisfying $D^n > 0$.
+\begin{lemma} Let $X$ be a Calabi--Yau manifold of dimension $n$ such that there exists $D$ a non-ample divisor on $X$ satisfying $D^n > 0$.
 Assume that $h^i(X, mD) = 0$ for $i > 1$ and for $m$ large enough.
 Then $X$ does contain a rational curve. \end{lemma}

 \begin{proof} We first observe that we may assume $D$ non-nef: otherwise $D$ nef and $D^n > 0$ implies that $D$ is big (see for instance \cite[Theorem 2.2.16]{Laz04}).
 Then $D$ is semiample by the Basepoint-free Theorem (see for instance \cite[Theorem 3.3]{KM98}) and there exists a multiple of $D$ that defines a surjective generically 1-1 morphism $g \colon X \to Y$.
-Since $D$ is non-ample, the exceptional locus of $g$ is non-empty, so we can conclude thanks to Kawamata's Theorem that $\Exc(g)$ is uniruled.
+Since $D$ is non-ample, the exceptional locus of $g$ is non-empty, so we can conclude thanks to Theorem \ref{thm:kaw} that $\Exc(g)$ is uniruled.

 Now we prove that it is possible to choose $m > 0$ such that $mD$ is effective.
 Indeed, by the Hirzebruch--Riemann--Roch Theorem, we have

 Since $\ch(mD) = \sum_{k = 0}^\infty \frac{m^kD^k}{k!}$ because $mD$ is a line bundle, we obtain for $m$ sufficiently large